Apa, Benue

 The people of the local government, in addition to farming, engage in trading.
-Markets located at Ugbokpo, Ikobi, Iga-Okpaya, Odugbo, Oiji, Ofoke, Oba Alifeti, Idada, Ojantela, Edikwu-Icho and Ogbobi are beehives of business activities on market days.
+Markets located at Ugbokpo, Ikobi, Iga-Okpaya, Odugbo, Oiji, Ofoke, Igoro, Oba, Alifeti, Idada, Ikobi, Ugbokpo, Ojantele, Edikwu-Icho and Ugbobi are beehives of business activities on market days.
 Besides, these places are growing to renowned commercial centers consequently upon the daily business transactions that take place there.

 As a positive step to boost commercial activities in the area, the local government council has gone into constructing feeder roads, drainages and culverts.
 This, no doubt, will go a long way to turning around the economy of the area.
 The aim is to transform Ugbokpo into a veritable local government council headquarters.
 Furthermore, the abundant forest resources prevalent in the local government area is boost to the growing timber business in the area.

+History

+The origins of Apa trace far beyond the colonial era, as the area historically formed part of the ancient Idoma territories that spanned the middle Benue Valley.
+Oral traditions and archaeological research indicate long-standing Idoma settlements along the Ochekwu and Okpokwu rivers and reference indigenous ritual systems such as the Alekwu ancestral cult.

+During the pre-colonial era, Apa and surrounding districts were organised into clan-based chiefdoms led by traditional rulers who exercised judicial and ritual authority.
+These communities traded and maintained cultural links with neighbouring groups such as the Igala, Tiv and Nupe.
+Later the region came under indirect British administration when the Idoma Native Authority system was instituted in the early 20th century.

+Apa Local Government Area was first created on 23 March 1981, abolished in December 1983 during a national restructuring of local government units, and subsequently re-established in August 1991.
+Its headquarters is at Ugbokpo.

+The area is agriculturally productive, with yams, cassava, maize, sorghum and pepper among principal crops.
+Reports of unexploited mineral occurrences (for example kaolin, limestone, gypsum and bitumen) exist in regional resource summaries for Benue State.

+Culture and festivals

+The Idoma people of Apa maintain cultural traditions rooted in ancestral reverence and communal rites.
+The Eje-Alekwu ceremony (commonly referred to as the Alekwu festival in published accounts) is among the region’s most widely observed ritual festivals; it includes masquerades, dances and rites tied to harvest and ancestral observance.

+Other customary celebrations include new-yam festivals and local market-day ceremonies in towns such as Ugbokpo, Odugbo and Ikobi.